 Children’s primary teeth will start to come loose when he or she is approximately six-years-old.
 Allow your child to wiggle the tooth until it falls out on its own.
 In so doing, this shall reduce the bleeding as well as the pain linked with a lost tooth.

 Yes, certainly!
 Even before your child sports his or her first tooth, it is helpful to get into the habit of cleaning and wiping his gums using a soft wet washcloth or gauze when you bathe him or her.
-All you need to do is to wrap the gauze or washcloth around your index finger and afterwards carefully rub it over his or her gums.
+All you need to do is to wrap the gauze or washcloth around your index finger and afterward carefully rub it over his or her gums.
 Toothpaste is not yet necessary.

 It is worth mentioning that bacteria found in the mouth cannot damage the gums prior to the teeth erupting, but it can be unpredictable when the teeth are beginning to push through, so you may prefer to begin earlier.
 When you start wiping or cleaning a baby’s gums and consider it a vital part of your baby’s daily routine, it will also be easier for you to handle the transition into tooth brushing in the near future.